-From May 2019 through December 2022, the Company has sold an aggregate of \$58,450,000 of Class B Membership Interests (including \$1,215,000 of transfers), an aggregate of \$213,085,000 of Class C Membership Interests (including \$8,195,000 of transfers), an aggregate of \$5,460,000 of Class D Membership Interests and an aggregate of \$15,880,000 of Class E Membership Interests.
+From May 2019 through November 30, 2023, the Company has sold an aggregate of \$59,385,000 of Class B Membership Interests (including \$1,990,000 of investments transferred by investors from an affiliated entity), an aggregate of \$218,380,000 of Class C Membership Interests (including \$12,090,000 of investments transferred by investors from an affiliated entity), an aggregate of \$6,415,000 of Class D Membership Interests, an aggregate of \$15,880,000 of Class E Membership Interests, an aggregate of \$25,260,000 of Class F Membership Interests (including \$200,000 of investments transferred by investors from an affiliated entity), and an aggregate of \$100,645,000 of Class G Membership Interests (including \$1,970,000 of investments transferred by investors from an affiliated entity).
 The Company used a substantial amount of the net proceeds of these offerings to purchase Real Estate Assets.
-Since inception, the Company paid the Class B Members aggregate Operating Preferred Returns of approximately \$4,330,739, Class C Members aggregate Operating Preferred Returns of approximately \$22,098,616, Class D Members aggregate Operating Preferred Returns of approximately \$69,333 and Class E Members aggregate Operating Preferred Returns of approximately \$120,048.
-As of the date of this memorandum, there are accrued but unpaid Operating Preferred Returns of approximately \$569,614 owed to Class B Members, accrued but unpaid Operating Preferred Returns of \$10,963,022 owed to Class C Members, accrued but unpaid Operating Preferred Returns of \$89,060 owed to Class D Members and accrued but unpaid Operating Preferred Returns of \$60,988 owed to Class E Members.
-As of the date of this memorandum, there are outstanding Class B Membership Interests with an aggregate redemption value of \$28,020,000, outstanding Class C Membership Interests with an aggregate redemption value of \$174,585,000, outstanding Class D Membership Interests with an aggregate redemption value of \$4,180,000 and outstanding Class E Membership Interests with an aggregate redemption value of \$15,305,000.
-As of December 31, 2022, the assets of the Company consisted primarily of cash, loans receivable from related parties and direct and indirect ownership of Real Estate Assets.
+Since inception, the Company paid the Class B Members aggregate Operating Preferred Returns of approximately \$5,997,570, Class C Members aggregate Operating Preferred Returns of approximately \$37,121,289, Class D Members aggregate Operating Preferred Returns of approximately \$232,140, Class E Members aggregate Operating Preferred Returns of approximately \$956,415, Class F Members aggregate Operating Preferred Returns of approximately \$590,201, and Class G Members aggregate Operating Preferred Returns of approximately \$3,860,230.
+As of November 30, 2023, there are accrued but unpaid Operating Preferred Returns of approximately \$493,672 owed to Class B Members, accrued but unpaid Operating Preferred Returns of \$11,654,703 owed to Class C Members, accrued but unpaid Operating Preferred Returns of \$43,777 owed to Class D Members, accrued but unpaid Operating Preferred Returns of \$546,156 owed to Class E Members, accrued but unpaid Operating Preferred Returns of \$419,075 owed to Class F Members, and accrued but unpaid Operating Preferred Returns of \$1,354,977 owed to Class G Members.
+As of November 30, 2023, there are outstanding Class B Membership Interests with an aggregate redemption value of \$11,820,000, outstanding Class C Membership Interests with an aggregate redemption value of \$135,575,000, outstanding Class D Membership Interests with an aggregate redemption value of \$1,285,000,outstanding Class E Membership Interests with an aggregate redemption value of \$11,400,000, outstanding Class F Membership Interests with an aggregate redemption value of \$23,660,000, and outstanding Class G Membership Interests with an aggregate redemption value of \$98,105,000.
+As of November 30, 2023, the assets of the Company consisted primarily of cash, loans receivable from related parties and direct and indirect ownership of Real Estate Assets.
 For a description of the Company's assets and liabilities, see the Audited Financial Statements attached as Exhibit "F" to this Memorandum.